 communication is only as good as its content - make sure yours counts

-note: My internet experience began as a CompuServe subscriber.
-CIS as they were known delivered content over local phone exchanges at 2400kbs.
-If you were on the road there was a toll-free 800 number to jack into to retrieve a local number.
+my internet experience began as a CompuServe subscriber.
+CIS (as it was known) used local phone exchanges to deliver content over a modem at 2400kbs.
+If you were on the road there was a toll-free 800 number used to retrieve a local number you then connected to by jacking into the phone terminal with a MacGyver kit of tiny screwdrivers and alligator clips.

-Eventually the need for high speed meant either a local dsl or cable based subscription.
-If I wanted to keep the earthlink address, which I did, my choice was Time Warner cable or Verizon dsl.
-Time Warner became Brighthouse, and still carries Earthlink.
-If I change ISPs – or move out of TW’s market – that “@earthlink.net” address disappears.
-I didn’t know then what I know now, which is to secure a unique domain registry and a host.
+The need for high speed meant either a local dsl or cable subscription.
+In order to keep the @earthlink address, I chose Time Warner – now Brighthouse – cable over Verizon’s dsl.
+Should I change ISPs – or move out of Time Warner’s market – that “@earthlink.net” address disappears.

 2. The temptation is great but resist the urge to go with anything other than a "dot-com" or "dot-net" domain.
 Unless you’re absolutely sure your domain will be for email only, lower tier URLs like “name@name.biz” are mostly ignored by search engines.

-3. Select a host (hosts sell and maintain server space that delivers your uploaded content in response to web requests).
+3. Select a host.
+Hosts sell server space that delivers your uploaded content in response to web requests.
 Check if they offer CP control panel, a versatile tool which makes site administration and customization a lot easier.

 4. Once you’ve selected your host, you’re set.
 Use an existing template, design your own or commission a custom site design; host your own blog; install a Content Management System (CMS).
 A properly optimized home (index) html page by itself can work wonders as a unique beacon shining your individual light throughout the internet.
 Congratulations!
 You now have your own unique “@i.d.”